Why Does My Hand Cramp and Twitch? Is It Carpal Tunnel Syndrome?

-You've been working at the computer, and you go to move the mouse and your hand starts to twitch and cramp.
-You wonder if these might be symptoms of Carpal Tunnel Syndrome.
-Or, at least, that's a thought that pops in your mind.
-You just wonder why your hand or fingers are twitching involuntarily.
+You've been working at the computer.
+You go to move the mouse, and your hand starts to twitch and cramp.
+You wonder if these might be symptoms of carpal tunnel syndrome.
+You just wonder why your hands or fingers are twitching involuntarily.

 Let's find out.